Sideclick/BootstrapModalBundle/README.md

 # BootstrapModalBundle
-Bundle for Symfony 2.6+ that makes it easy to load pages into a Bootstrap modal window.
+Bundle for Symfony 3.4+ that makes it easy to load pages into a Bootstrap modal window.
 If a page loaded into a modal window contains a form, the form will submit via ajax.

 ## Installation

 ### Step 1: Add the following to the "require" section of composer.json

 ```
-"sideclick/bootstrap-modal-bundle": "dev-master"
+"sideclick/bootstrap-modal-bundle": "~1.0"
 ```

 OR just require the bundle from the commandline